-6.0 Formal 2020/21 Council Tax Resolutions
+6.0 Formal 2020/21 Council Tax Resolutions DRAFT

-a That the Council note the Council Tax Base for the whole Council area as approved by the Chief Financial Officer and ratified by Policy, Finance and Development Committee on the 11 February 2020.

-The tax base (T) which is the amount anticipated from a District Council Tax of £1 is

-- b That the following amounts calculated by the Council for 2020/21 in accordance with the requirements of the Local Government Finance Act 1992 as amended by the Localism Act 2011 (the Act), the Local Government Finance Act 2012 and associated regulations:- - (i) the aggregate of the amounts which the Council estimates for the items set out in Section 31A(2) (a) to (f) of the Act

-Gross revenue expenditure including benefits.

-(ii) the aggregate of the amounts which the Council estimates for the items set out in Section 31A (3) (a) to (d) of the Act

-- Revenue income including reimbursement of benefits, specific and general grants, use of reserves and any transfers from the collection fund. - (iii) the amount by which the aggregate at (i) above exceeds the aggregate at (ii) above in accordance with Section 31A (4) of the Act This is the "Council Tax Requirement" (item i minus item ii).
-It is the cash sum to be funded from District Council Taxes.

-(iv) the Council Tax requirement for 2020/21 divided by the tax base (T) in accordance with Section 31B (1) of the Act.

-(v) the aggregate of all "Special Items" referred to in Section 34(1) of the Act.

-The total value of Parish/Town precepts included in i and iii above.

-(vi) the Basic Amount of Council Tax for 2020/21 being item iv less item v divided by the tax base (T) in accordance with Section 34 (2) of the Act. £229.50

-The District Council's Band D Tax for 2019/20

-- c That the amounts of precept issued to the Council by Leicestershire County Council, Police and Crime Commisioner for Leicestershire, Leicestershire and Rutland Combined Fire Authority for each of the categories of dwellings listed in different valuation bands in accordance with Section 40 of the Act shown in para 6.3 attached be noted. - d That, having regard to the calculations above, the Council, in accordance with Section 30 (2) of the Act, hereby sets the figures shown in para 6.4 as the amounts of Council Tax for 2020/21 for each of the categories of dwelling shown.
-This is the total Council Tax to be collected, incorporating the requirements of all of the relevant bodies. - e The Council notes that, in accordance with Section 52ZB of the Local Government Finance Act 1992, the basic amount of its Council Tax for 2020/21 is not excessive.

-The basic amount at b(vi) above is not excessive as defined by the Government.
+а That to appropriate the tage of California appropri of £1 £ 17,520.50 b requi the following amounts calculated by the Council for 2020/21 in accordar rements of the Local Government Finance Act 1992 as amended by the Act), the Local Government Finance Act 2012 and associated regulations Localism Act 2011 (i) the aggregate of the amounts which the Council estimates for the items set out in Section 31A(2) (a) to (f) of the Act Gross revenue expenditure including benefits. £18,249,028 (ii) the aggregate of the amounts which the Council estimates for the items set out in Section 31A (3) (a) to (d) of the Act Revenue income including reimbursement of benefits, specific and general grants, use of reserves and any transfers from the collection fund. £14,228,073 (iii) the amount by which the aggregate at (i) above exceeds the aggregate at (ii) above in accordance with Section 31A (4) of the Act This is the "Council Tax Requirement" (item i minus item ii).
+It is the cash sum to be funded from District Council Taxes. £4,020,955 (iv) the Council Tax requirement for 2020/21 divided by the tax base (T) in accordance with Section 31B (1) of the Act. £229.50 (v) the aggregate of all "Special Items" referred to in Section 34(1) of the Act.
+The total value of Parish/Town precepts included in i and iii above. £0.00 (vi) the Basic Amount of Council Tax for 2020/21 being item iv less item v divided by the tax base (T) in accordance with Section 34 (2) of the Act.
+The District Council's Band D Tax for 2019/20 £229.50 С That the amounts of precept issued to the Council by Leicestershire C Leicestershire Police Authority, Leicestershire Fire Authority for each dwellings listed in different valuation bands in accordance with Section shown in para 6.3 attached be noted. of the categories of d That, having regard to the calculations above, the Council, in accordant (2) of the Act, hereby sets the figures shown in para 6.4 as the amount 2020/21 for each of the categories of dwelling shown.
+This is the total collected, incorporating the requirements of all of the relevant bodies. ts of Council Tax for Council Tax to be е The Council notes that, in accordance with Section 52ZB of the Local G Act 1992, the basic amount of its Council Tax for 2020/21 is not excession The basic amount at b(vi) above is not excessive as defined by the Go ve.